Cannabis in Switzerland: Cannabis Research Zurich

 The cannabis trial project "Cannabis Research Zurich" started in May 2023 and is expected to run until December 2028.
-It is the second cannabis pilot project in the Canton of Zurich after the "Züri Can" project and is planned to have a total of 7500 participants, making it the largest pilot project in Switzerland to date.
+It is the second cannabis pilot project in the Canton of Zurich after the "Züri Can" project and is planned to have a total of 7,500 participants, making it the largest pilot project in Switzerland to date.
 Volunteers residing in the cities of Schlieren, Horgen, Zurich, Winterthur, Wetzikon and Dübendorf can sign up for it.

 The aim of the trial is to investigate the social and economic consequences of legalising recreational cannabis use in Switzerland.
 In addition, the study also examines a self-regulation program aimed at preventing excessive cannabis use.

 The programme compares behaviour of participants who are able to obtain cannabis legally through the pilot trial (Group A and B) with participants in a control group (Group C) who continue to purchase cannabis on the black market.

-A total of five product categories are available: Flower, Hash, Vapes, Oils and Edibles ranging from 20% to as low as 5% THC content.
+A total of five product categories are available: flower, hash, vapes, oils and edibles, ranging from 5% to 20% THC.
 Participants can purchase these regulated products in specific specialty stores and pharmacies.

 2025 draft bill

 In February 2025, the Social Security and Health Commission of the National Council adopted a draft bill to reform cannabis law.
 The draft law was adopted by 14 votes to 9, with 2 abstentions.
 The draft law permitted legalisation of cannabis, with adults allowed to grow, buy, own and consume cannabis, with some restrictions.
 Adults would be permitted to grow a maximum of three plants and the sale of cannabis products would be limited to licensed non-profit outlets with a goal to reduce the risk of addiction and render assistance to those who need it.
 The draft bill continued to classify cannabis as a harmful narcotic.
 The draft bill also mandates that sales would be tracked electronically, utilising the system that the pilot projects have been trialing.

-At the end of August 2025, a Consultation on the Cannabis Products Act was opened, which allows all interested parties to submit comments until December 1st, 2025.
+At the end of August 2025, a Consultation on the Cannabis Products Act was opened, which allowed all interested parties to submit comments until 1 December 2025.